-Per Section 234 of the FY2019 NDAA, the Secretary of Defense-acting through the Under Secretary of Defense for Research and Engineering-is tasked with coordinating these programs and providing "for interagency cooperation and collaboration on quantum information science and technology research and development between the Department of Defense and other departments and agencies of the United States and appropriate private sector entities."
-In addition, Section 220 of the FY2020 NDAA (P.L.
-116-92) authorizes the Secretary of each military department to establish Quantum Information Science (QIS) Research Centers that may "engage with appropriate public and private sector organizations" to advance quantum research.
-To date, the Navy has designated the Naval Research Laboratory as its QIS Research Center for both the Air Force and Space Force.
-The Army says it does not plan to establish a QIS Research Center at this time.
+Per Section 234 of the FY2019 NDAA, the Secretary of Defense-acting through the Under Secretary of Defense for Research and Engineering-is tasked with coordinating quantum technology programs and providing "for interagency cooperation and collaboration on quantum information science and technology research and development between the Department of Defense and other departments and agencies of the United States and appropriate private sector entities."164 In addition, Section 220 of the FY2020 NDAA (P.L.
+116-92) authorizes the Secretary of each military department to establish Quantum Information Science (QIS) Research Centers that may "engage with appropriate public and private sector organizations" to advance quantum research.165 To date, the Navy has designated the Naval Research Laboratory as its QIS Research Center, while the Air Force has designated the Air Force Research Laboratory as a QIS Research Center for both the Air Force and Space Force.
+The Army does not plan to establish a QIS Research Center at this time.166

 Finally, Section 214 of the FY2021 NDAA (P.L.
-116-283) directs the services to compile and annually update a list of technical challenges that quantum computers could potentially address within the next one to three years.
-It also directs the services to establish programs with small and medium businesses to provide quantum computing capabilities to government, industry, and academic researchers working on these challenges.
+116-283) directs the services to compile and annually update a list of technical challenges that quantum computers could potentially address within the next one to three years.167 It also directs the services to establish programs with small and medium businesses to provide quantum computing capabilities to government, industry, and academic researchers working on these challenges.
 Section 1722 directs DOD to conduct an assessment of the risks posed by quantum computers, as well as current standards for post-quantum cryptography.
+In addition, Section 229 of the FY2022 NDAA (P.L.
+117-81) directs the Secretary of Defense to establish activities to "to accelerate the development and deployment of dual-use quantum capabilities," while Section 511 expands the grant program for science, technology, engineering, and math education in the Junior Research Officers' Training Corps to include quantum information sciences.

-China has increasingly prioritized quantum technology research within its development plans.
-Indeed, President Xi has cited quantum communications and quantum computing as key research initiatives "prioritized for major breakthroughs by 2030," an objective that is also cited in the country's National Science and Technology Innovation Program.
-China is already a world leader in quantum technology.
-In 2016, China launched the world's first quantum satellite to provide a "global quantum encrypted communications capability."
-In 2017, China hosted the first
+China has increasingly prioritized quantum technology research within its development plans.168 Indeed, President Xi has cited quantum communications and quantum computing as key research initiatives "prioritized for major breakthroughs by 2030," an objective that is also cited in the country's National Science and Technology Innovation Program.169 China is already a world leader in quantum technology.
+In 2016, China launched the world's first quantum satellite (Micius) to provide a "global quantum encrypted communications capability."170 In 2017, China